 Many of these portals are built upon MF Utility and hence can only allow investments with mutual fund houses that are onboard MFU.

-Unlike many regular plan portals, these direct plans platform may not have strong marketing budget.
+Unlike many regular plan portals, these direct plans platform may not have strong marketing budgets.
 And there is a clear reason for this.

 For instance, a regular plan platform will earn ~Rs 50,000-Rs 1 lacs per annum from your investment worth Rs 1 crore (assuming 0.5%-1% commission income).
 On the other hand, direct plan platform will not earn more than Rs 2,000 per annum for the same or even bigger portfolio.